-How to track your clients by Opportunity Zones?
+How to track your clients by Opportunity Zones and/or Rural status?

-The census tract field (and correspondingly the Opportunity Zone field) is dependent upon accurate and complete address information in your database.
-Currently, the address information in your database is matched to the correct latitudinal and longitudinal coordinates using OpenStreetMaps.
-OpenStreetMaps will give an internal accuracy score letting Neoserra know whether the address is likely to be correct or not.
-If the accuracy score is too low, then Neoserra will make another attempt at mapping the address using Google Maps.
-Ultimately, addresses that include extraneous data, such as "Building X, Floor 99", or "Villa Tranquility" may not resolve to correct coordinates.
+The census tract field on the Address tab of the client record (and correspondingly the Opportunity Zone and Rural fields) is dependent upon accurate and complete address information in your database.
+Neoserra will attempt to determine the correct latitudinal and longitudinal coordinates of the physical address entered into the database.
+Addresses that include extraneous data, such as "Building X, Floor 99", or "Villa Tranquility" may not resolve to correct coordinates.
 A lot of times this additional address information can be safely added after a comma on a second line.
 For example, this is not a valid address:

 And Neoserra will tell you that the level of accuracy for this address is only at the city level - not the street level: